Today's Articles

 Stepping or Step Dancing, a story

-*Stepping is celebrated on this date in 1739.
-Also called Step Dancing it is a percussive dance in which the participant's body produces complex rhythms and sounds through a mixture of footsteps, spoken word, and hand claps.
+*Stepping, also called step dancing, is celebrated on this date in 1739.
+It is a percussive dance in which the participant's body produces complex rhythms and sounds through a mixture of footsteps, spoken words, and hand claps.

-Black Africans brought their dances to North, Central, and South America and the Caribbean due t the Middle Passage in the 1500s.
-In the West these dance styles of hundreds of Black ethnic groups merged with white dances, forming the extension of the African aesthetic in the Americas.
+Black Africans brought their dances to North, Central, South America and the Caribbean due to the Middle Passage in the 1500s.
+In the West, these dance styles of hundreds of Black ethnic groups merged with white dances, extending the African aesthetic in the Americas.
 Dance has always been an integral part of daily life in Africa.
-In the Americas, it helped enslaved Africans connect with their homeland keeping their cultural traditions alive.
-Before enslavement, Africans danced for many special occasions, such as a birth or a marriage, or as a part of their daily activities, dance affirmed life and the outlook of the future.
+In the Americas, it helped enslaved Africans connect with their homeland, keeping their cultural traditions alive.
+Before enslavement, Africans danced for many special occasions, such as a birth or a marriage, or as a part of their daily activities; dance affirmed life and the outlook of the future.

 Stepping’s added cultural expression gained its distinctive percussive style after the 1739 Stono Rebellion in South Carolina, where drums were used.
 In its aftermath, lawmakers outlawed drumming to eliminate it as a source of communication between slaves.
 Following the ban, leading to the American Civil War, emancipation, and the Reconstruction era, percussive dance (stepping) emerged as slaves replaced the drums with their bodies.